 - All the circular plane surfaces perpendicular to an electric dipole and at the middle of the dipole are equipotential surfaces.

 Properties of Equipotential surface

-Properties of an equipotential surface are –
+Basic properties of an equipotential surface are as followings –

 - The electric potential at every point on an equipotential surface is equal.